Novartis hires Harvard star to plug gaps in cancer drug arsenal

 Under Fishman, Novartis successfully broadened its drug pipeline as its scientists shifted their focus to understanding disease, rather than merely unleashing batteries of chemicals on a target in hopes of finding one that works.
 In "CART therapy," it is a leader in supercharging T cells to find and kill cancer.

-But the Basel-based company also failed to keep pace with Merck, Bristol-Myers and archrival Roche on "checkpoint inhibitors" against slippery tumors that hide from the immune system, a market worth tens of billions.
+But the Basel-based company also failed to keep pace with Merck, Bristol-Myers and archrival Roche on "checkpoint inhibitors" against slippery tumours that hide from the immune system, a market worth tens of billions.

 In U.S. research circles, Bradner has star status.